 Chemical peels are subdivided into superficial, medium, and deep peels depending on the level of skin penetration and damage.
 The deeper the peel, the more dramatic results one can expect from the treatment.
 However, deep peels are more painful, require a longer recovery period, and have a higher incidence of side effects such as pigmentary changes and scarring.

-Alpha hydroxy acids can also be mixed with a facial wash or cream in lesser concentrations as part of a daily skin-care regimen to improve the skin’s texture.
+Alpha hydroxy acids: This peelcan also be mixed with a facial wash or cream in lesser concentrations as part of a daily skin-care regimen to improve the skin’s texture.

-Lactic acid is derived from either sour milk or bilberries.
+Lactic acid: This peel is derived from either sour milk or bilberries.
 This peel will remove dead skin cells, and promote healthier skin.

 Tartaric acid is derived from grape extract and is capable of delivering the same benefits as the above peels.

 Cosmelan MD Peel: A unique, multi-ingredient chemical treatment designed to reduce areas of skin discoloration and hyperpigmentation.
 This peel is the perfect choice for people with melasma or other types of stubborn pigmentation..

 Beta Hydroxy Acid Peels: It is becoming common for beta-hydroxy acid (BHA) peels to be used instead of the stronger alpha hydroxy acid (AHA) peels due to BHA’s ability to get deeper into the pore than AHA.
 Studies show that BHA peels control oil and acne, and removes dead skin cells to a certain extent better than AHAs due to AHAs only working on the surface of the skin.